-NVMe-oF using remote direct memory access (RDMA) is defined by a technical subgroup of the NVM Express organization.
-Mappings available include RDMA over Converged Ethernet (RoCE) and Internet Wide-Area RDMA Protocol (iWARP) for Ethernet and InfiniBand.
+NVMe-oF use of RDMA is defined by a technical subgroup of the NVM Express organization.
+Mappings available include RDMA over Converged Ethernet (RoCE) and Internet Wide Area RDMA Protocol (iWARP) for Ethernet and InfiniBand.

 RDMA is a memory-to-memory transport mechanism between two computers.
 Data is sent from one memory address space to another, without invoking the OS or the processor.
-Lower overhead and faster access and response time to queries are the result, with latency usually in microseconds.
+Lower overhead and faster access and response time to queries are the result, with latency usually in microseconds (μs).

 NVMe serves as the protocol to move storage traffic across RDMA over Fabrics.
 The protocol provides a common language for compute servers and storage to communicate regarding the transfer of data.

 NVMe over Fabrics using RDMA essentially requires implementing a new storage network that bumps up performance.
-The tradeoff is reduced scalability compared to what you get by using the FC protocol.
+The trade-off is reduced scalability compared to the FC protocol.

-NVMe over Fabrics using Fibre Channel (FC-NVMe) was developed by the T11 committee of the InterNational Committee for Information Technology Standards (INCITS).
-FC allows the mapping of other protocols on top of it, such as NVMe, SCSI and IBM's proprietary Fibre Connection (FICON), to send data and commands between host and target storage devices.
+NVMe over Fabrics using Fibre Channel (FC-NVMe) was developed by the T11 committee of the International Committee for Information Technology Standards (INCITS).
+FC enables the mapping of other protocols on top of it, such as NVMe, SCSI and IBM's proprietary Fibre Connection (FICON), to send data and commands between host and target storage devices.

-FC-NVMe and Gen 6 FC can coexist in the same infrastructure, allowing data centers to avoid a forklift upgrade.
+FC-NVMe and Gen 6 FC can coexist in the same infrastructure, enabling data centers to avoid a forklift upgrade.

 Customers use firmware to upgrade existing FC network switches, provided the host bus adapters (HBAs) support 16 Gbps or 32 Gbps FC and NVMe-oF-capable storage targets.